forj-oss/docs/user/kits/redstone.rst

 Summary
 -------
-If you want to develop like the OpenStack project, the "Redstone" :term:`blueprint` is what you are after.
+If you want to develop like the OpenStack |reg| [1]_ project, the "Redstone" :term:`blueprint` is what you are after.

 Learn more on the processes that are used by the OpenStack project here: